vanderlijnc/Sports-tweets-2/README.md

 # Sports-tweets-analysis

-Analysis code for JOSIS paper entitled: Combining geotagged Twitter data with geoparsing to identify the locations of sports activity.
+Analysis code for IJGIS paper entitled: Combining geotagged Twitter data with geoparsing to identify the locations of sports activity.

 ## Topic